View all web browser and mobile devices available in our cloud-based test lab.

 “Android’s share of the worldwide smartphone market rose from less than less than 5% in 2009 to 13.8% in the first half of 2010 and reached 24.5% in the second half to become the second most popular smartphone platform in the world.
 Shipments of Android-based smartphones jumped 561% from 2009 to 2010 to more than 55 million units in 2010.”

-In many ways, this shift was expected.
-Android’s open source distribution model allows hardware manufacturers to distribute their own devices and even modify the base OS.
-This is something Apple’s business model doesn’t allow for.
+This shift was expected.
+Android is open source.
+It allows manufacturers to distribute their own devices.
+They can even modify the base OS.
+Apple doesn’t allow that.

-Developer communities started cropping up around Android in 2010: the Android Open Source Project (AOSP).
+Developer communities cropped up around Android in 2010: the Android Open Source Project (AOSP).

-Android’s dominance would be cemented by a long period of sustainable growth, as we would see the number of projects commits per month double between 2010 and 2017.
+Android’s dominance was cemented by a long period of growth.
+The number of project commits per month doubled from 2010-2017.
 By 2017, there were 5,188 combined years of estimated development in the project.

 “For years, Apple has been gesturing toward a future in which the iPad becomes your primary computer—both because its processing power rivals a desktop's and because younger consumers just won't know the difference between a "mobile device" and a "computer."

-This surge in smartphone use demanded a new internet.
-This time, it’s a new way to view the internet — from both the front of the application and the back.
+And it demanded a new internet.
+This time, it’s a new way to view the internet — from both the front and back.

-Like the PC internet revolution of the 1990s, the last decade has demanded swift innovation in API connectivity, data compression, protocols, and UI/UX.
+Like the PC revolution of the 1990s, the last decade demanded innovation in API connectivity, data compression, protocols, and UI/UX.

 In November 2016, mobile traffic (51.3%) surpassed desktop traffic (48.7%).

-This shift has absolutely changed the way that we think about our coding.
+This shift changed the way we think about coding.

 The need to push small, dynamic, reactive updates to mobile browsers has given way to the microservice API.

-It has cascaded down to the type of data that we store — trillions upon trillions of bite-sized session records as opposed to giant canonical data structures.
-It’s leading us into edge computing which forces us to rethink deployment on metal.
+It cascaded to the type of data we store.
+Trillions of bite-sized session records are used rather than giant data structures.
+It’s leading us into edge computing.
+This forces us to rethink deployment on metal.

-User behavior has changed, too.
-We’re no longer bound to our desktops.
+User behavior changed, too.
+We’re no longer bound to desktops.

-Smartphones are extensions of ourselves.
-They define and extend the way that we communicate, they replace our need for physical memory, they help us navigate the world around us, and they help us record and share our experiences.
+Smartphones are extensions of us.
+They define and extend the way we communicate.
+They replace our need for physical memory.
+They help us navigate.
+And they help us share experiences.

-Smartphones have also become the place to make retail purchases.
+Smartphones have also become the place for retail.
 In the 2015 holiday season, Amazon reported that 70% of customers shopped on smartphones.

-Software has matured alongside hardware.
-And there’s even a classification system to detail just how close the app is to the mobile or desktop web spectrum.
+Software matured alongside hardware.
+And there’s even a classification system for it.
+This system details just how close the app is to the mobile or desktop web spectrum.